guybedford/chomp/docs/extensions.md

 * `ENV.CHOMP_EJECT`: When `--eject` is passed for template injection this is set to `"1"`.
 * `ENV.CHOMP_POOL_SIZE`: Set to the maximum number of jobs for Chomp, which is usually the CPU count, or the value passed to the `-j` flag when running Chomp.

+### Core Templates

+Some [Chomp templates](https://github.com/guybedford/chomp-templates) are provided for the JS ecosystem, and PRs to this repo are very welcome.

+These templates can be loaded via the `chomp:[name]` extension names.

+By default these templates are loaded from the JSPM CDN at `https://ga.jspm.io/npm:@chompbuild/templates@x.y.z/[name].js`.

+This path can be overridden to an alternative remote URL or local path by setting the `CHOMP_CORE` environment variable.

 ### Chomp.addExtension(extension: string)